 Languages and subjects

-If you don’t want to take a language at AS or A level, a number of other opportunities are available to enable you to try a new one.
+If you don’t want to take a language at A level, a number of other opportunities are available to enable you to try a new one.
 Including Anthropology, Architecture, Biotechnology, Chinese GCSE, Current affairs, Forensic science, Investigating health and medicine, Italian for beginners, Italian GCSE, Japanese for beginners, Psychology and Robotics.

 “One of the best things I have done when at Hills Road is the student robotics competition.
 We built and coded a fully functioning autonomous robot.
 We then travelled to Southampton University to take part in a two day competition.
 This year's robot, Dante (named after Dante's Inferno) was a steampunk themed robot, built out of brass and mahogany.
 Although it was a huge task to get the robot built and tested on time, it was one of the best experiences of my life, having to make every individual component from raw material.”